-How to Winterize Your Pre Engineered Metal Building
+How to Winterize Your Pre-Engineered Metal Building

 Winter is coming.
-Before fall gets away from us, start thinking about what your strategy is going to be for preparing your pre engineered metal building for the winter.
-The longer you wait, the more stressful, and challenging, it can be when the time comes to get it done.
+Before fall gets away from us, start thinking about what your strategy is going to be for preparing your pre-engineered metal building for the winter.
+The longer you wait, the more stressful and challenging it can be when the time comes to get it done.

 Winterizing Tip #1 – Clean Inside

-Before you close things up for the wintery weather, do a deep clean of the inside of your pre engineered metal building.
+Before you close things up for the wintery weather, do a deep clean of the inside of your pre-engineered metal building.
 Chances are, if you didn’t use something since last year…you can part ways with it this time around.
 Extra clutter can be dust collectors, making your winterizing job harder than it needs to be.

 Take time to generally clean things up; sweep, dust, wipe things down, etc… Your metal building will appreciate the TLC.